onomondo/onomondo-softsim-cli/README.md

 ```

 ### Fetch
 Pulls profiles from api.onomondo.com and writes to disk.
-Specify `count` to fetch many for production usage. `softsim` breaks the count into batches of max 1000.
+Specify `count` to fetch many for production usage. `softsim` breaks the count into batches of max.
+1000.

 ```
 Usage: softsim fetch [OPTIONS] --api-key <API_KEY>